Introduction to jets

 Jet Vertex Tagging

-Since the LHC collides hadrons with a large amount of pileup, collision events are prone to having a large number of jets that originate from pileup interactions instead of hard scatter processes.
-Unlike electrons and muons, which can be associated with a collision vertex, jets offer poor direction resolution and can contain hadrons originating from multiple interaction vertices.
+Since the LHC collides hadrons with a large amount of pileup, collision events are prone to having a large number of jets that originate from pileup interactions as well as the hard scatter process you are most interested in.
+Unlike electrons and muons, which can be associated with a collision vertex through their tracks, jets offer poor direction resolution and can contain hadrons originating from multiple interaction vertices.
 Generally, we want to ignore jets that are from pileup interactions.
 We do this using Jet Vertex Tagging (JVT), which uses tracks associated with a jet to determine the fraction of its energy that comes from the hard scatter vertex or pileup vertices.